Experts in

 Further information on those rights can be found on the website of the Jersey Office of the Information Commissioner: www.jerseyoic.org.

-If you would like to exercise any of those rights, please call, email (info@advocatedvb.com) or write to me providing enough information to allow me to identify you.
+If you would like to exercise any of those rights, please email (info@advocatedvb.com) or write to me providing enough information to allow me to identify you.
 It would also be helpful if you could let me know the information to which the request relates.
 I may require formal proof of identity (photo ID and recent utility bill) and where I request this I must receive it before I am obliged to respond to your request.

 CONSEQUENCES OF FAILING TO PROVIDE DATA AND KEEPING INFORMATION UP TO DATE